jdc-cunningham/pi-zero-hq-cam/camera/software/DEVLOG.md

 I kinda wish I added a speaker...
 I would have had to make a little board with all the parts eg. capacitors then use Adafruit's speaker

+10:00 AM

+alright making progress

+I gotta remember what happened with the ML Hat Cam before where it had a dependency on local network and failed to work outside lol, had to plug an external display into it... which I broke in the same day damn

+I've had it for years, one time I bring it out break it

 12/12/2023